MicrosoftDocs/altspace-vr/altspace-vr/tutorials/multimedia-console.md

 ### Placing the Multimedia console in your environment

-1. Select on World Editor->Editor Panel->SDK Apps->Multimedia Console.
-(Don't go to World Editor->Basics->SDK App--that's for unregistered apps.)
+1. Select on **World Editor > Editor Panel > SDK Apps > Multimedia Console**.
+(Don't go to **World Editor > Basics > SDK App**--that's for unregistered apps.)
 2. Position the Multimedia Console to best suite your space and audience.
 3. Get out of Edit Mode by clicking the orange Edit Mode button.
-4. You'll be prompted "Are you the media player owner?"
-If you're the person who should be the official owner of this Multimedia Console session, confirm and continue.
+4. You'll be prompted **Are you the media player owner?** If you're the person who should be the official owner of this Multimedia Console session, confirm and continue.
 (Other permissioned roles are available as well.
 See below for a detailed list.)
 5. Select Yes to confirm that you are the primary host.
 6. A dialog should pop up that asks you to enter a code from the web portal or valid JSON.
 Enter the two word code from the web portal including the dash and hit OK.
 (JSON is an advanced configuration described below)
 7. The Multimedia Console should load after a few seconds with the configuration you built in the web portal.